API-Skeletons/doctrine-orm-graphql/docs/events.rst

 listen to the Criteria Event to add additional criteria for filtering the association if you assigned an event name in the attributes.

+Note that pagination limits are not applied to the Collection before this event is fired.
+That way you can add additional criteria to the Collection before the limit is applied.
+This is done by fetching the collection within the event and running additional filters on each element.
+This is not the most efficient way to filter data, but it is the most flexible.

 .. code-block:: php

   use ApiSkeletons\Doctrine\ORM\GraphQL\Attribute as GraphQL;